 Moving up to more complex aircraft like a twin-piston Cessna 414 or a turboprop like a Piper Meridian, the management responsibilities increase.
 For twin-piston models, monthly fees generally begin at $3,000.
 Turboprops such as the TBM or King Air 90/200 have starting fees in the $2,800 to $3,000 range.
 These aircraft have more intricate systems, like a second engine, pressurization, and advanced avionics, which demand a higher level of expertise and more frequent inspections.
 The management fee covers this specialized oversight, ensuring all systems are functioning optimally and all maintenance is performed to the highest standard.
 You can see examples of the sophisticated aircraft in our fleet that benefit from this detailed level of care.

-For Light and Midsize Jets
+Cost Breakdown for Light and Midsize Jets

 This is where many private flyers find their sweet spot.
 For light and midsize jets, including popular models like the Cessna Citation series, management fees typically start at $3,500 per month.
 For newer, more advanced jets like the Embraer Phenom 100 and 300, you can expect fees to begin closer to $4,500.
 The jump in price accounts for the significant complexities of jet operations.
 This includes sourcing and managing a professional, type-rated crew, planning multi-leg trips, and adhering to the rigorous, turbine-specific maintenance programs mandated by the FAA.
 Professional management is essential for these assets, taking the operational complexities off your plate and making the entire process of aircraft ownership seamless and stress-free.

-For Super-Midsize and Large Jets
+Cost Breakdown for Super-Midsize and Large Jets

 For owners of super-midsize and large-cabin jets like a Gulfstream, Challenger, or Embraer Legacy, management fees generally start around $5,500 per month.
 These aircraft represent the pinnacle of private aviation and demand the most comprehensive oversight.
 The fee covers complex international trip planning, managing multiple crew members for long-haul flights, and ensuring compliance with varying global aviation regulations.
 Even a large turboprop like the King Air 350 has fees starting at $3,800 due to its capabilities.
 For these premier jets, management is a full-scale flight department service.
 Many owners offset a portion of their fixed costs by making their aircraft available for private charter, a revenue-generating strategy your management company can handle for you.